 If you’re persistent, have tried to change up the environment, and have excluded every other possibility then it’s a good idea to get the assessment of a paediatric physiotherapist or chiropractor to check if there are any underlying issues that we can’t see on the surface.

-Some bubs like their personal space more than others, but if bub wants to be carried in-arms constantly (#normal) than we should be able to get them settled and content in a carrier.
+Some bubs like their personal space more than others, but if they want to be carried in-arms constantly (#normal) than we should be able to get them settled and content in a carrier.

-Give these ideas a go in helping to settle your baby in the carrier.
+Give these ideas a go in helping to settle your crying baby in the carrier.

 Brooke Maree is a Babywearing Educator & mother of two based in Brisbane.
 She is passionate about parents finding joy and confidence in their roles by using a baby carrier or sling to make their lives easier.
 An expert in her field, she provides educational blogs, video tutorials, a monthly podcast, private consultations and workshops.